 The Compliance Ledger

-Cycles, entries, DRL categories, custom categories, and the six states every entry moves through.
+Cycles, entries, categories, custom categories, and the five states every entry moves through.

 Cycles